kennyjacobson/fringe-drifters-rpg/.notes/character_sheet.md

 _______________________________________________

 ---
-*This character sheet format uses game mechanics available under the Open Game License v1.0a.*
+*This character sheet is generated from NFT metadata and represents a Fringe Drifter character.*

 Note: This is a basic template that can be filled in.
 The actual mechanics for calculating values (like ability modifiers, saving throws, etc.) are also covered under the OGL but not included here.
 You can freely use and modify this template as it only contains mechanical elements covered by the OGL.